circuits/circuits/docs/source/tutorial/index.rst

 and create simple Event Handlers, let's try something a bit more complex by creating a complex component made up of two simpler ones.

-.. note:: We call this **Component Composition** and is the very essence of the circuits Application Framework.
+.. note:: We call this **Component Composition** which is the very essence of the circuits Application Framework.

 Let's create two components: